halfer/music-sync/README.md

 * Write a directory cache
 * Start on the Sync command
 * Use generators to recursively explore two folders at once
+* Implement `Directory::verifyDirectoryRelationships` to check all objects have the correct parent